yananchen1989/PLMs_text_classification/README.md

-# text classification augmentation
+# text classification augmentation and zero-shot(dataless) classification

 ## summary

-This repo is for text classification data augmentation.
+This repo is for text classification data augmentation, zero-shot classification by pre-trained NLI model.
 We use generative language models: GPT2, T5 etc to synthesize augmentated samples and inject them back to original training data, to train a improved classifier.
 Filtering mechanism is also employed to reject synthetic samples of low quality.